Juvenile Probation/Parole Specialist

 Applicants selected for hire will be subject to a criminal history/motor vehicle background check and must take and pass a drug test.

 The Department of Juvenile Justice offers competitive salaries, career opportunities and an excellent benefits package.

 Juvenile Probation/Parole Specialist I

 To apply, applicants must complete a State of Georgia Application For Employment.
 Applications can be obtained at any DJJ facility, DJJ Regional Recruiter’s office, Georgia Labor office, DJJ website, and/or the State Personnel Administration.
 If you meet the job minimum qualifications, then complete the application and you may either mail or drop it off at any location of your choice.
 All applicants are not contacted for an interview.
-The hiring manager makes the determinations regarding who to interview after review of the application packages.
+The hiring manager makes the determinations regarding who to interview after a review of the application packages.

 Juvenile Probation/Parole Specialist II

-To apply applicants must complete a State of Georgia Application For Employment and take the Criminal Justice Exam.
+To apply, applicants must complete a State of Georgia Application For Employment and take the Criminal Justice Exam.